 - Spray your stained area with this solution.
 If you don’t have any spray bottle, you can directly pour some quantity of this mixture in the area.

 - Use a cloth or brush or to gently mix the salt to the carpet’s surface.

 Press a clean or dry towel over the wet location, dab gently to avoid force on the stain in the carpet.

-- You must follow with dry or wet vacuum to remove additional solution or salt.
+- You must follow with a dry or wet vacuum to remove additional solution or salt.

-- You have to arrange proper ventilation in this area to remove the strong smell of vinegar.
+- Arrange proper ventilation in this area to remove the strong smell of vinegar.

 Tackle Slush Stains and Dirty Snow

 - For frozen slush or snow, use a dry cloth to remove extra from the carpet.

 - Mix soap and warm water and apply to the affected area with a clean fabric.
 Slowly press the fabric on your carpet to eradicate the stain and work from exterior to the middle to remove the stain.

 - Rinse carpet with some cold water and use a dry and clean towel to dry.